My Top 6 Thyroid Resources

 Another title by Mary J. Shomon, this is the revised edition of her 2004 New York Times Bestseller.

 Recently, I came across a great review for Hashimoto’s Thyroiditis: Lifestyle Interventions for Finding and Treating the Root Cause

 I’m fascinated by the fact that Izabella Wentz is both a pharmacist and a Hashimoto’s patient, as well as a self-described “pioneer on a journey for information about lifestyle interventions for Hashimoto’s thyroiditis.”

 Having just discovered her resources, I’m still a bit overwhelmed by the sheer volume of info on her sites, but I’m slowly digging in and am so encouraged to have found her.

 So there you have my Top 6 Resources for Hypothyroidism.

-If you are–or someone you love is–struggling with a thyroid disease, or even the suspicion of an undiagnosed thyroid disease, I hope these books and websites will provide the answers and the hope that you need.
+If you are–or someone you love is–struggling with thyroid disease, or even the suspicion of undiagnosed thyroid disease, I hope these books and websites will provide the answers and the hope that you need.

 Do you know of other helpful resources for dealing with thyroid disease?
 I’d love to hear about them.

 Sign up NOW for my best tips delivered weekly to your inbox!